-Cruise gratuities cause more confusion — and more aggravation — among cruise fans than almost any other topic.
-While some see these tips as forced payments, other see them as a rightly deserved reward to hardworking staff.
+Cruise gratuities are simply a fact of cruising.
+The payments go toward staff members providing service, including your room steward and dining staff.
+While some see these tips as forced payments, others see them as a rightly deserved reward to hardworking crew.

 Here’s more about what you need to know…

 In This Article...